Why attend this course?

 Defibrillators (AEDs) are proven to save lives.
 They are an invaluable addition to health and safety provision for your employees.

 If you already have a defibrillator, it’s important that your employees know where it is and are comfortable and confident to use it.
-Download our free defibrillator location poster and defibrillator maintenance checklist for your workplace.
+Download our free defibrillator location resources.

 Defibrillators are simple to operate and can be used by anyone, with no prior training.
 However, training employees in how use a defibrillator will make sure they are familiar with the device, so they are able to act quickly and confidently when it really counts.
 Crucially, employees will also learn how to do CPR – a critical part of the chain of survival.